Radonirinaunimi/python-template/.github/PULL_REQUEST_TEMPLATE/new-feature.md

 ---

 ## Description

 Add the following description:
 - [ ] What has changed?
 - [ ] What were the motivations for the changes?
 - [ ] Briefly describe what the changes result?

 ## Additional info

-If you want to add more information
+If you want to add more information.